leimao/Image-Converter-CycleGAN/README.md

 ### Train Model

 To have a good conversion capability, the training would take at least 100 epochs, which could take very long time even using a NVIDIA GTX TITAN X graphic card.
-The model also consumes a lot of graphic card memories (> 10 GB).
+The model also consumes a lot of graphic card memories.
 But this could be reduced by reducing the number of convolution filters ``num_filters`` in the model.

 ```bash
 $ python train.py --help